mate-academy/py-chat-queries/README.md

 ```
 Note: Use `list()` to convert `QuerySet` to the `list`.

-Also, write two more functions which should user `select_related` and `prefetch_related` methods to decrease the number of queries to the database.
+Also, write two more functions which should use `select_related` and `prefetch_related` methods to decrease the number of queries to the database.

 1. `get_last_5_messages_dicts` - should return list that contains five last messages.
 Each message should be represented as a dict with the following fields: